 Northeast’s doctor of chiropractic students will perform more than a thousand adjustments during their time at the College, including a minimum of 150 in a clinical setting.Dr.
 Timothy Whiting

 Instructor / Faculty Clinician

-Complimenting dissection studies in the Anatomy Center, the College’s first Anatomage Table was added to the student toolbox in Summer 2022.
-The Table is billed as the most technologically advanced 3D anatomy visualization and virtual dissection tool available for health sciences education.
+Complementing dissection studies in the Anatomy Center, the College’s first Anatomage Table was added to the student toolbox in Summer 2022.
+In January 2023, with the addition of The CARL digital anatomy lab, Northeast added four more Anatomage virtual dissection tables and a portable unit that can be wheeled into the classrooms.
+The Anatomage technology is billed as the most technologically advanced 3D anatomy visualization and virtual dissection tool available for health sciences education.

 The seven-foot-long Anatomage Table’s touchscreen technology allows users to explore a large library of diverse case studies, interacting with anatomically detailed, three-dimensional representations of a human bodies through videos, advanced imaging and more.

 "The integration of the (Anatomage Table’s) latest technology on our campus is a wonderful opportunity for our students and faculty to foster active learning in multiple degree programs," said Dr. Robyn Wakefield-Murphy, assistant professor in Northeast's Foundational Sciences Department.